Overview

 The use of biodiesel is growing exponentially in many regions of the world, particularly in Europe, South America and the United States.
 In Europe, the production of biodiesel exploded five-fold to 800 million gallons in 2005 from 1999 volumes.
 While the United States lags behind Europe in total volume produced, recent political and regulatory changes are expected to dramatically boost the 2005 volumes of only 75 million gallons.

 At the same time, there is growing concern about NOx pollution that contributes to the formation of ozone and urban smog.
 California has mandated NOx reductions in numerous fleets and will be expanding those regulations in 2010 to off road fleets.
 Biodiesel increases NOx emissions (based on numerous reports including those published by the USEPA) so governing authorities in the US have hesitated to recognize biodiesel formally until more data is gathered and analyzed.
-APT is uniquely positioned to offer regulators and fleet operators a technology that solves the biodiesel NOx problem while helping them meet the goal of increasing the use of low carbon fuels, such as biodiesel.
+AET is uniquely positioned to offer regulators and fleet operators a technology that solves the biodiesel NOx problem while helping them meet the goal of increasing the use of low carbon fuels, such as biodiesel.

 Note: